ekhh/anki-spell-checker/README.md

 ### Installation

-1. Click the downloaded `.ankiaddon` file twice.
+1. Double-click the downloaded `.ankiaddon` file.
 2. Follow the installation prompt; restart Anki if it asks you to.
 3. Read the sections below to configure the add-on.